ryansolis/news-summarization/README.md

 Note: it can only run in localhost for the meantime

 Prerequisites:
-install flask, psycopg2 and npm
+install postgreSQL, flask, psycopg2 and npm

+1. open postgreSQL
-1. run the flask app by calling python server.py
+2. run the flask app by calling python server.py
-2. run the react app by calling npm start
+3. run the react app by calling npm start